 The UC Cancer Research Fund

 One in three Australian men and one in four Australian women will be directly affected by cancer before the age of 75.
-Cancer remains one if the leading causes of death in Australia despite a 30% improvement in survival over the last two decades.
+Cancer remains one of the leading causes of death in Australia, despite a 30% improvement in survival over the last two decades.

 Cancer will affect almost every Australian in their lifetime, either directly or through the diagnosis of friends or family.

 - The development of a blood test that allows for personalised treatment and will increase the chances of positive treatment outcomes.